XiaoSong-CPE/paper/src/content/a_body.md

 | Synthetic fibers      | Synthetikfasern      |
 | Polyaniline           | Polyanilin           |

+The examples demonstrate that both item names and sentences are translated only once.
+With three item names and three sentences, there are at most nine possible combinations, all grammatically and spelling correct, provided the translations are accurate.
+Using variables reduces repetitive work and minimizes the possibility of inconsistencies when a term or a slightly modified sentence appears multiple times.

 <div class="caption">Possible results of the use of variables and item names</div>

 | Source Text (English)                                        | Target Text (German)                                                         |